Humayan-Kabir/Humayan-Kabir/README.md

 - 👋 Hey, I’m @Humayan, Software Engineer at Samsung.
-- 👀 Working as Android Developer in Samsung Account Applicaion Team (Phone + WearOS) since 2020.
+- 👀 Working as Android Developer in Samsung Account Team (Phone + WearOS) since 2020.
 - 🌱 Proficient in coding with Kotlin, Java, C++.
 - 💞️ I’m looking to collaborate on android and iOS project
 - 📫 you can reach me via humayan7711@gmail.com